Jordan-Parra/propitious-waddle/README.md

 Simple sample.

-Don't we already have an ample amount of samples
+Don't we already have an ample amount of samples?

+There's never an ample amount samples!